Exceptional point in a coupled Swanson system: Abstract

 \section{Abstract}

-Abstract: We propose an interacting nonhermitian model describing a two-mode quadratic Hamiltonian to analyse the presence of an exceptional point in the system.
-For each mode we have taken Swanson's quadratic Hamiltonian that is manifestly parity-time symmetric as the basis of our study.
+Abstract: We propose an interacting nonhermitian model described by a two-mode quadratic Hamiltonian along with an interaction term to locate and analyse the presence of an exceptional point in the system.
+Each mode is guided by a Swanson-like quadratic Hamiltonian and a suitable choice is made for the interaction term.
+The parity-time symmetric transformation is adopted in the standard way relevant for a coupled system.

 \blfootnote{E-mails: bbagchi123@gmail.com, rg928@snu.edu.in, ss128@snu.edu.in} {Keywords: Swanson model, coupled oscillators, $\mathcal{PT}$- symmetry, exceptional point }\\\\